Soupedenuit/chess-web-api/README.md

 ## Usage (Without Queue)

-To use chess-web-api, once you've create an instance of the library, call any of the functions on it.
+To use chess-web-api, once you've created an instance of the library, call any of the functions on it.
 ```
 var ChessWebAPI = require('chess-web-api');